Abbey Dowrick

 Abbey Dowrick is an Australian rules footballer for Port Adelaide in the AFL Women's competition.

 Dowrick played junior football for the Mines Rovers in the Goldfields Football League and was selected in the 2019 Western Australian under-18 team.

-Dowrick's sister McKenzie Dowrick plays for the Adelaide Crows.
+Dowrick's sister McKenzie Dowrick plays for the Adelaide Crows and Dowrick's partner is fellow Port player Matilda Scholz.